 Doctors prescribe the drug to adults and children who are at least six years old.
 Sometimes the drugs are given in combination with other blood pressure medications.

 In the summer of 2018, a voluntary recall from three companies recalled products containing valsartan.
-Major Pharmaceuticals, Solco Healthcare, and Texas Pharmaceutical Industries recalled the drug after the FDA found and impurity that poses a potential cancer risk.
-Upon facility inspection and testing, the FDA found that a change in the manufacture of Valsartan led to the formation of N-Nitrodoimethylamine (NDMA).
-The company’s issued the recalls at the FDA’s request.
-Experts believe a change in the manufacturing process is the reason for NDMA’s presence.
+Major pharmaceuticals, Solco Healthcare, and Texas Pharmaceutical Industries recalled the drug after the FDA found an impurity that poses a potential cancer risk.
+Upon facility inspection and testing, the FDA found that a change in the manufacturing process of Valsartan led to the formation of N-Nitrodoimethylamine (NDMA).
+As a result, the companies issued the recalls at the FDA’s request.

 Eventually, the Valsartan recall spread to include other drugs.
 As of March 2019, almost 90 drugs are part of the high blood pressure medication recall.